About This Ford F-150 Raptor Build

 Fitment Breakdown: Fuel Off-Road Rebel 6 D680 on the Ford F-150 Raptor

-I walked around this Raptor for ten minutes just to soak in the stance.
-Putting 20-inch Fuel Off-Road Rebel 6 D680 wheels on this chassis changes the entire personality of the truck.
-These wheels fill the massive wheel wells perfectly without looking cartoonish.
+I walked around this Raptor for ten minutes just to study the stance.
+The Fuel Off-Road Rebel 6 D680 in a 20-inch diameter nails the proportion for this wide-body truck.
+It fills the massive wheel wells without looking like a Donk.

-You have to watch out for rubbing if you go too wide on the tires.
-On this setup, the Nitto Ridge Grapplers tuck neatly under the factory flares at full lock.
-If you decide to go any larger, prepare to trim some plastic liners in the front wheel arches.
+Watch out for rubbing at full steering lock if you go too wide on the tires.
+We found that the Nitto Ridge Grapplers tuck cleanly under the plastic liners.
+If you go any bigger, you might need to trim a small section of the front crash bar.

 What We Recommend for Ford F-150 Raptor Owners